Skocimis/cs-textflow-client/README.md

     Console.WriteLine(res.Message);
 ```

-### Example properties of the successfully sent message result (result is an instance of `TextFlowSendMessageResult`)
+### Example properties of the successfully sent message result

+`result` is an instance of `TextFlowSendMessageResult` class.

 ```json
 {